ynslmz/tv-maze-api-vue/README.md

 ### Adding axios for Rest Calls

-I added axios for api calls.
+I added Axios for API calls.
 It's easy to use and it has interceptor functionality to modify or process the requests and responses.
 I read the API_URL from the environment file.
 Please make sure you have a valid environment file like the sample

 ```sh